Udhays07/My-100-days-C-coding-Challenge/README.md

 8. Write a program to identify if the number is even or odd.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day8.c)
 9. Write a program to find Area of a circle.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day9.c)
 10. Write a program to find Area of a rectangle. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day10.c)
-11. Write a program to find Area of a Triangle.
+11. Write a program to find Area of a Triangle.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day11.c)
 12. Write a program to find Sum of digits of a number.
 13. Write a program to find Sum of N natural numbers.
 14. Write a program to find Sum of numbers in a given range.